zjhiphop/ET-Refactor/readme.markdown

 ### 3.use some new HTML/CSS template to make system
 ### 4.use Coffee Script to build JS code

 #TO DO:
 ### 1.add JS template engine(jTemplate/) Mediator to provide a common API
 ### 2.build "etpm" to manange "activity" package
 ####  eg :  run command 'etpm install epaper' will install epaper moduler to system
+### 3.manage jQuery plugin depandency & mutiple load issue